The simple answer to this question is Yes. A child can very well recover from brain damage. However, there are a few variables to it.

 Most TBI patients will also need close monitoring by the neurosurgeon, and rehabilitation to help with their recovery process.

-Although traumatic brain damage has high tendencies of leaving its sufferer permanently impaired, a number of children get to recover from it with treatments, therapies and rehabilitation.
+Although traumatic brain damage has a high tendency of leaving its sufferer permanently impaired, a number of children get to recover from it with treatments, therapies, and rehabilitation.

 Check This Out – Signs Of A Bad Preschool Teacher

 Traumatic Brain Injury is usually a result of a fall that affects the head, a blow to the head, or any external force to the head that causes a disorder in the brain’s functionality.